kaopanboonyuen/panboonyuen_professional_website/content/courses/_index.md

   image: ""
 ---

-👋 Hi, this is **Kao**.
-I’m leading a team at MARS on **practical AI** and also teaching several courses.
-You can see how much ChatGPT had a hand in my posts by counting the grammar slip-ups. 😴
+👋 Hi, I’m Kao.
+I’m passionate about practical AI and teaching courses that explore cutting-edge AI concepts and techniques.